Albany Sanatani Mandir is actively working on registering as a members-owned, volunteer-driven, community-supported 501(c)(3) non-profit organization.

 Sanatani devotees pray to Lord Krishna, who is believed to possess supreme power over everything in the universe.
 Lord Krishna is revered for his divine qualities, teachings, and his role as an eternal protector and guide for humanity.
 Besides worshiping Lord Krishna, Sanatani families also celebrate other important festivals like Durga Puja and Saraswati Puja, reflecting the rich diversity of their spiritual practices.

-In early 2014, only 8 to 10 Bangladeshi Hindu families lived in Albany.
-After the COVID-19 pandemic in 2020, many more families migrated from New York City and other states to settle permanently.
-Previously, they traveled to NYC and New Jersey to participate in festivals like Durga Puja, Kali Puja, Saraswati Puja, and Naam-Sangkirtana.
-Recognizing the need for a local place of worship, devotees began working towards building a Mandir.
-The first Durga Puja in Albany was held in 2021, and since then, efforts to establish a dedicated Mandir intensified.
-Starting November 2023, a committed group purchased an old church lot (2.1 acres land) at 387 Krumkill Road for Albany Sanatani Mandir.
-After overcoming numerous legal challenges and waiting nearly two years, their dream was fulfilled on August 12, 2025, by Lord Krishna’s grace.
+In early 2014, only eight to ten Bangladeshi Hindu families resided in Albany.
+Following the COVID-19 pandemic in 2020, a significant number of families migrated from New York City and other states to establish permanent roots.
+Historically, they traveled to New York City and New Jersey to partake in festivals such as Durga Puja, Kali Puja, Saraswati Puja, and Naam-Sankirtana.
+Recognizing the necessity for a local place of worship, the devotees embarked on efforts to construct a Mandir.
+In 2016, the first Saraswati Puja was celebrated in Albany.
+Subsequently, the inaugural Durga Puja festival in Albany was held in 2021, marking a pivotal step toward creating a dedicated Mandir.
+Beginning in November 2023, a dedicated group reached a consensus to formalize the acquisition of an old church property spanning 2.1 acres at 387 Krumkill Road for the Albany Sanatani Mandir.
+After overcoming numerous legal hurdles and enduring nearly two years of anticipation, their aspiration was realized on August 12, 2025, by the divine grace of Lord Krishna.